Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Introduction

 Several studies also presented arguments that a black hole did eventually form during the subsequent evolution of the rotating merger remnant.
 First, a NS remnant surviving longer than a few seconds or more should likely have injected a large fraction of its rotational energy through magnetic spindown~\citep{Spitkovsky2006a} into the ejecta, which seems incompatible with the absence of a corresponding late-time signal in the electromagnetic emission~\cite{Margalit2017,Shibata2017,Shibata2019,Margalit2022}.
-Second, the detection of a short gamma-ray burst (GRB) about 1.74\,s after the GW signal provides an upper limit on the lifetime, if the GRB was launched by a black-hole torus system~\cite{Rezzolla2018,Ruiz2018,Shibata2019}.
+Second, the detection of a short gamma-ray burst (GRB) about 1.74\,s after the GW signal provides an upper limit on the lifetime, if the GRB was launched by a black-hole torus system~\cite[e.g.][]{Fan2013,Rezzolla2018,Ruiz2018,Shibata2019}.
 Assuming these arguments, the aforementioned studies find upper limits for the maximum mass of cold, non-rotating neutron stars (also known as the Tolman-Oppenheimer-Volkoff (TOV) limit) of about 2.17--2.3\,M\(_\odot\).
-However, the detailed evolution of NS remnants is currently not well understood due to the challenges in capturing all of the relevant physics (e.g.\ neutrino transport, small-scale turbulence, general relativity).
-As a consequence, the NS remnant lifetime, i.e.\ the black-hole formation time, $\tau_{\mathrm{BH}}$, in GW170817 is largely unconstrained to date, and it may even be \(\tau_{\mathrm{BH}}>\)\,1.7\,s if the GRB signal originated from a highly magnetized NS remnant (``magnetar'' scenario~\citep{Duncan1992a, Metzger2007c, Kiuchi2024a}).
+Without considering implications for the EoS, Ref.~\cite{Perego2022} speculated that strontium could be overproduced compared to AT2017gfo if a spiral wind was operating for more than about 100\,ms (also see Appendix~\ref{app:strontium}).
+While an influence of the remnant lifetime on the nucleosynthesis pattern was pointed out already by Refs.~\cite{Metzger2014, Lippuner2017}, the detailed evolution of NS remnants is still not well understood due to the challenges in capturing all of the relevant physics (e.g.,\ neutrino transport, numerical resolution, small-scale turbulence, general relativity).
+As a consequence, the NS remnant lifetime, i.e.,\ the black-hole formation time, $\tau_{\mathrm{BH}}$, in GW170817 is largely unconstrained to date, and it may even be \(\tau_{\mathrm{BH}}>\)\,1.7\,s if the GRB signal originated from a highly magnetized NS remnant (``magnetar'' scenario~\citep{Duncan1992a, Metzger2007c, Kiuchi2024a}).